All Episodes

 The latest bit of evidence is this story about Mitch Daniels, the Indiana governor, elicited several hushed gasps and raised eyebrows late last week as he lectured a conservative crowd that it was time to let Ronald Reagan go.

-The governor delivered his remarks to a room full of fellow red staters at the Fund for American Studies Annual Conference and donor retreat at the New Zealand in Washington.
+The governor delivered his remarks to a room full of fellow Red Staters at the Fund for American Studies annual conference and donor retreat at the New Zealand in Washington.

-Daniels added that the GOP needed to work on uniting behind Senator McCain instead of constantly comparing the Arizona Senator with the Gipper.
+Daniels added that the GOP needed to work on uniting behind Senator McCain instead of constantly comparing the Arizona senator with the Gipper.

 He hoped that he wouldn't be misunderstood.

-Now this sadly is a symptom of what is happening in the Republican Party at large.
+Now, this sadly is a symptom of what is happening in the Republican Party at large.

-They were embarrassed because they thought he was a dunce and an idiot, and he didn't come from their stock, and even though it was winning two landslides, he brought with him these Reagan Democrats, conservative uh evangelicals, and that brought abortion, and that really embarrassed the hell out of him.
+And even though he was winning two landslides, he brought with him these Reagan Democrats, conservative evangelicals, and that brought abortion and that really embarrassed the hell out of them.

-And just like Obama and his crowds embarrassed with small town hicks, there are a lot of country club blue blood Republican elitists who are embarrassed of their hicks.
+And just like Obama and his crowds embarrassed with small-town hicks, there are a lot of country club blue-blood Republican elitists who are embarrassed of their hicks, NASCAR, you name it, pro-lifers, yet they can't win elections without them.

 Have you ever heard a Democrat say we need to get over John Kennedy or FDR?

-We gotta move past FDR.
+We got to move past FDR.

-We got we got we gotta leave the past behind.
+We got to leave the past behind.

-The future's the future.
+The future is the future.

-We got we gotta forget all about this.
+We got to forget all about this.

-And we gotta we gotta forget about JFK, we've got to let him go.
+We got to let him go.

 You ever hear this?